fxpl/notebooks/README.md

     in the file.
  4. Make sure that all Python modules that are expected to be frequently imported in the courpus are installed on your system.
-See the paper for a list of frequently imported modules.
+See the paper for a list of the ten most frequently imported modules.
  5. Execute `run_notebookAnalyzer_mod.sh`: `./run_notebookAnalyzer_mod.sh`.

     If you get many output lines saying: "Module <name> is not available.
 Some